-Any attempt to overcome the limitations presented by Moore's law can be considered as Post-Moore [4].
-Moore's law says that around every two years the number of transistors in a microprocessor doubles, in addition to this, the improvement was characterized by an increase in the clock frequency, a decrease in lithography [4], but limitations such as size the lithography or quality of silicon have caused Moore's law to begin to falter.
-This end has generated new research paths such as multicores or heterogeneous computing.
-Furthermore, these emerging architectures do not focus on a single chip but on the combination of multiple chips [4], this allows these architectures to adapt to the needs of each application, generating a sudden appearance and rapid diversification of the hardware.
-In order to achieve this integration, strategies such as Heterogeneous System Architecture (HSA), languages such as CUDA, OpenCL or OpenACC, unification of CPU, GPU, FPGA, NPU, non-volatile 3D memory, reconfigurable communication grids, inductive wireless couplings, among others in a SoC [6, 7, 8, 9], must be taken into account.
+Any attempt to overcome the limitations presented by Moore's law can be considered post-Moore [5].
+Moore's law says that approximately every two years, the number of transistors in a microprocessor will double.
+In addition to this, the expansion is characterized by an increase in the clock frequency and a decrease in lithography [5], but limitations, such as size the lithography or quality of silicon, have caused Moore's law to begin to falter.
+This shift has generated new research paths such as multicores and heterogeneous computing.
+Furthermore, these emerging architectures do not focus on a single chip but on the combination of multiple chips [5].
+This allows these architectures to adapt to the needs of each application, generating a sudden appearance and rapid diversification of the hardware.
+In order to achieve this integration, strategies such as Heterogeneous System Architecture (HSA), languages such as CUDA [14], OpenCL [15] or OpenACC [16], unification of CPU, GPU, FPGA, NPU, non-volatile 3D memory, reconfigurable communication grids, inductive wireless couplings, among others in a SoC [6, 7, 8, 9], must be taken into account.

-As discussed above, the investment in computing resources is helpful for research and development of countries, but developing countries do not have as one of its priorities, creating shortages in resources.
-To reduce research costs can make or buy low cost devices such as the Single Board Computer (SBC) or computer equipment heterogeneous desktop (PC) that can meet the needs of the applications used in research.
-Added to this, the applications must be developed or transcribed with the objective of being implemented in these architectures as a test base, these applications must maintain a portability and scalability that allows them fluidity and flexibility of deployment on architectures with greater capabilities.
-To verify the performance of different architectures, two reference devices are chosen that classify in the characteristics proposed by the Post-Moore Era, these devices will be treated in the next section.
+As discussed above, the investment in computing resources is helpful for research and the development of countries, but developing countries often do not prioritize such things, which creates shortages in resources for computation.
+To reduce research costs, low-cost devices such as the Single Board Computer (SBC) or computer equipment heterogeneous desktop (PC) that can meet the needs of the applications can be made or bought.
+In addition, the applications must be developed or transcribed with the objective of being implemented in these architectures as a test base and these applications must maintain a portability and scalability that allows them the flexibility of deployment on architectures with greater capabilities.
+To verify the performance of different architectures, two reference devices are chosen that classify under the characteristics proposed by the Post-Moore Era.
+These devices will be addressed in the next section.